Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 This will only invoke the compiler for map.c and output the assembly code in map.S.

-1. Generate recurse.S and find which instruction(s) corresponds to the recursive call of recur(i - 1).
+1. Generate recurse.S and find which instructions correspond to the recursive call of recur(i - 1).

 Now we will assemble our compiled code into an executable.
 To assemble our code we can run: